alisw/alisw.github.io/infrastructure-mesos.markdown

             $MACHINE_NAME

 This will spawn a new machine.
 You can check the boot status either in the OpenStack GUI or via `openstack server list`.
-The `alibuild` key used is the ssh key available from the {{site.builduser}} user AFS account.
-Of course you should change the name of the machine (`<alibuildXX>` in the example) and use a current image and flavor.
-If you have issues about the ssh key, make sure you imported it in your account (see the Setting up the OpenStack environment) part.
+Of course you should change the name of the machine (`<alibuildXX>` in the example).
+- In order to make sure that the machine is correctly up and running, you should:
+     - ping it
+     - ssh to it
+     - run `puppet agent -t -v` until no errors are reported
+     - execute `docker pull alisw/slc7-builder` to force pull the builder image.

 ## Rebuilding a master
 {: #rebuild-master}